4 Your Eyez Only: Controversy

 rapper Kanye West, due to Cole's referencing to West's altering public perception by the media and fans; as well as Kanye's recent hospitalization.
 Many also presumed that the second verse was directed at rapper Wale, with Cole saying that despite Wale's fourth album receiving fairly well critical and commercial success, Wale remains misunderstood and slighted by his peers.
 On December 3, Wale released a track, called "Groundhog Day" as a response to "False Prophets", and the pair were spotted together in Raleigh, North Carolina at a North Carolina State University basketball game later that day.
 Cole spoke about "False Prophets" in an interview with The New York Times, saying:

 Rappers rap about other rappers all the time — subliminal insult, direct attack — but rarely from a place of love.
 "That speaks to the state of us as a people," he said.
 "For so long my mind state was, I have to show how much better than the next man I am through these bars.
 Who's the best?
 Let me prove it.
 And it's just like, damn, I'm really feeding into a cycle of keeping black people down, I'm really feeding into that.

 Upon release of 4 Your Eyez Only, producers Vinylz and Boi-1da accused producer Foreign Teck of stealing their beat, to Cole's track "Deja Vu" and giving it to singer Bryson Tiller for his hit record "Exchange", explaining why the tracks share similarities.
 Vinylz said Cole's track was recorded before Tiller's, and that he sent Foreign Teck a video of him making the beat to "Deja Vu", and a week later Teck posted a beat on Instagram with the same drums.
 Vinylz also alleged that Foreign Teck offered him publishing, a tacit admission that he had reverse engineered the beat.
 Another producer by the name of Gmoney Baby also claimed that he made the beat.
 In an interview with Billboard, Ibrahim Hamad revealed that "Deja Vu" was originally intended for Cole's previous album, 2014 Forest Hills Drive (2014).
 He commented on the issue saying:

 Cole had already made the song, so when Bryson's album came out and we heard it, it was a feeling like, "Damn, he used the same sample."
 But to Cole, it don't matter.
 He's not competing with Bryson.
 What Bryson's song did was incredible, and to Cole, it was like, "It's a part of the story I want to tell, so I'm gonna use [the beat]."
 We didn't really know the backstory at the time of what happened with Vinylz and Boi-1da and [ForeignTeck] who made the beat.
 That was none of our concern.
 We just knew that Bryson had a really dope song that was out that used the same sample, basically the same beat, and that we had a totally different song.

 Track listing

-Credits adapted from 4 Your Eyez Only liner notes on Dreamville's official website and BMI's Repertoire.
+Credits adapted from the album's liner notes on Dreamville's official website and BMI's Repertoire.